AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 In essence \autoref{eq:segregated-state} shows that $\sigma_{R,t}$ depends *only* on the $\sigma_{R,t-1}$ state-segment and the current transaction, whereas $\sigma_{\star,t}$ depends on global state.

 If simplex-chains are segmented in this manner, then miners will be able to calculate the reflection-state of other simplex-chains without calculating their complete state.
 This would allow them to deterministically calculate proofs of reflection for all other simplex-chains.

+### Exploiting Segmented State

+\label{sec:exploiting-seg-state}

-Given that the reflection-segments of simplex-chains will contain mostly repeated data (i.e., headers), and that these segments will have very similar resultant state, there should be numerous optimizations that are possible.
+Given that the reflection-segments of simplex-chains will contain mostly redundant data (i.e., headers), there should be numerous optimizations that are possible.

 For example, it's not necessary for a miner's node to re-download reflected headers since it already has most (or all) of them; that node just needs to know *which* headers are reflected.
-This reduces the effective size of simplex-blocks from $b$ to $b \cdot (\frac{g + B_h}{2B_h})$, where $g$ is the size of the relevant digest in bytes.
+Transmitting the \emph{hashes} of headers, only, reduces the effective size of simplex-blocks[^sb-size] from $b$ to $b \cdot (\frac{g + B_h}{2B_h})$, where $g$ is the size of the relevant digest in bytes.
 For $g=32; B_h=112$, this reduces effective block size to $\sim 0.643 b$ --- an improvement of $\sim 35\%$.

-### Exploiting Segmented State

-\label{sec:exploiting-seg-state}
+[^sb-size]: Assuming those blocks dedicate 50% capacity to transactions, and 50% to reflected headers (without PoRs).

+However, \emph{instead} of using that technique to \emph{minimize bandwidth} we could instead use it to \emph{maximize the number of simplex-chains}.
+If simplex-blocks dedicate $\nicefrac{1}{2}$ of their capacity to reflections, then we can reduce that burden by $\nicefrac{32}{B_h} \approx 70\%$, \emph{or} we could increase the capacity for reflections by $\nicefrac{B_h}{32} \approx 300\%$!

+\defineTerm{Header Omission (+HO)}{
+    The UT protocol variant wherein miners/validators explicitly record \emph{only} the hashes of reflected headers.
+    A requirement is that block producers must eagerly download the headers of all simplex-chains and deterministically recalculate the relevant Proofs of Reflection
+}

 \todo{Explain how we use effective header size to effectively have 32 byte headers at base level -- $3.5\times$ optimization -- see WP msg board post ``Effective header size and TPS (discovered a new optimization)''}